Protip: Evacuate target's ballistic trajectory before execution.

 - Done in Soldier of Fortune to helicopter pilots.

-- In the Assault Records section of Ace Combat Zero (a record detailing enemy Ace Pilot that you shot down), one particular enemy Ace was notorious for doing this.
-The Record goes on to state that said enemy Ace was shot and killed after bailing out.
+- In the Assault Records section of Ace Combat Zero: The Belkan War (a record detailing enemy Ace Pilot that you've shot down), one particular enemy ace was notorious for doing this.
+The Record goes on to state that he was shot and killed after bailing out.

 - Time Crisis 3's Stage 1 Area 3 has you riding in an ATV while shooting other enemies also in ATVs.
 Killing the driver of a vehicle causes the entire vehicle to spin out and crash, killing everyone else on it.
 It's faster than eliminating individual enemies or shooting the ATV itself, but if you're playing for score, you miss out on points gained from chain-shooting enemies.